dpays/beem/README.rst

-dPayGo - Unofficial Python Library for dPay
+dPayGo - Official Python Library for dPay
 ===============================================

 dPayGo is an unofficial python library for dPay, which is created new from scratch from `python-bitshares`.